Connect with others who understand.

 Asteatotic Eczema

-Asteatotic eczema appears as extremely dry, scaly skin and usually affects older adults.
-This form of eczema is triggered by changes in climate.
-Several factors can exacerbate the symptoms, including:
+Asteatotic eczema appears as extremely dry, scaly skin and usually affects older people.
+Factors that can worsen symptoms include:

 • Washing your ears too often